nvrrdt/gitchain/README.md

 ### How to use?

 - ```'python3 gitchain.py -c' or 'python3 gitchain.py --create-chain'```
-Creation of the json's in the chain directory and each json comprises a git patch and the prev_hash.
+Creation of the json's in the chain directory and each json comprises of a git patch and the prev_hash.
 - ```'python3 gitchain.py -v' or 'python3 gitchain.py --verify-chain'```
 Each prev_hash links to the hash of the previous json and this chain is being verified for correctness.
 - ```'python3 gitchain.py -o' or 'python3 gitchain.py --compare-chains'```
-Comparison of the prev_hash'es of two json's.
+Comparison of the prev_hash'es of two gitchain's.